Particular/docs.particular.net/nservicebus/messaging/transactions.md

  * sends without matching updates (where messages has already been sent but the update failed).

-NOTE: In the *transport transaction* and *unreliable* modes this behavior is the default.
+NOTE: Starting with version 5, in the *transport transaction* and *unreliable* modes this behavior is the default.
 Wrapping the handlers in the `TransactionScope` has to be enabled explicitly

 <!-- import TransactionsWrapHandlersExecutionInATransactionScope -->